 Height and Weight: 4’0″ and 44 pounds

-Distinguishing Characteristics: White Male, Blonde hair, Blue eyes, Louis has learning and emotional disabilities, he was diagnosed as being hyperactive and is required to take twice daily doses of Ritalin to control it, if he doesn’t take his daily dose then he may suffer from memory lapses, he was missing four front teeth at the time of his disappearance, Louis has two circular shaped burn scars on the right side of his chest, Louis is known to walk slowly and often leans forward when he does, when Louis speaks he is known to put his hands on his hips
+Distinguishing Characteristics: Caucasian Male, Blonde hair, Blue eyes, Louis has learning and emotional disabilities, he was diagnosed as being hyperactive and is required to take twice daily doses of Ritalin to control it, if he doesn’t take his daily dose then he may suffer from memory lapses, he was missing four front teeth at the time of his disappearance, Louis has two circular shaped burn scars on the right side of his chest, Louis is known to walk slowly and often leans forward when he does, when Louis speaks he is known to put his hands on his hips

 Clothing/Jewelry Description: A short sleeved green striped or navy and white striped shirt, long blue pants or a pair of jeans with a red tag on the rear pocket that says “Doggie”, an elastic belt with trim and a buckle shaped like a train, pink socks, and a pair of brown shoes